Total Hip Replacement

 Total hip replacement facts

-- The prosthesis for a total hip replacement (total hip arthroplasty) can be inserted into the femur bone with or without cement.
+- The prostheses for a total hip replacement (total hip arthroplasty) can be inserted into the pelvis and femur with or without cement.
 The options are customized for each patient by the orthopedic surgeon.

 - Chronic pain and impairment of daily function of patients with severe hip arthritis are reasons for considering treatment with total hip replacement.